bbbbbr/canyon-racer/README.md

 A Top Down Racing Game for the Game Boy built around a Vertical Parallax effect.

-This project started with wanting to try a vertical parallax effect on the original Game Boy (DMG), similar to the kind seen in the "[Demotronic](https://demozoo.org/productions/20662/)" Game Boy Color (CGB) demo by [1.000.000 Boys](https://demozoo.org/productions/20662/).
-It's grown into a mini-game.
+This project started with wanting to try a vertical parallax effect on the original Game Boy, similar to the kind seen in the "[Demotronic](https://demozoo.org/productions/20662/)" Game Boy Color demo by [1.000.000 Boys](https://demozoo.org/productions/20662/).
+It has since grown into a mini-game.

 If you aren't playing on original hardware you may need an accurate emulator (Emulicious, BGB, Sameboy, etc)